 Make sure you’re not overpaying for car insurance

-If you’re involved in an accident or other car-related incident, you may be stressing about your insurance rates going up.
+insurance going up after an accident or other car-related incident.
 Some insurance companies will raise your rate for an at-fault accident.
 Others have been known to raise their rates for incidents that aren’t your fault.

 How do car insurance claims work?